INTRODUCING “SOS AZULEJO PROJECT” – PORTUGAL

 Portuguese historic and artistic tiles (azulejos) stand out in the world cultural heritage for their invaluable richness in quality, quantity, style, materials and techniques.
-Because this kind of cultural heritage is increasingly valued by art experts, historians and antique dealers (but not by owners and average people), it is getting more and more tempting for art and antiques burglary and trafficking – and the number of thefts was appalling.
-The Portuguese historic and artistic tile heritage is therefore at great risk and must be protected.
+Because this kind of cultural heritage is increasingly valued by art experts, historians and antique dealers (but not by owners and average people), it is getting more and more tempting for art and antiques burglary and trafficking – and the number of thefts and demolition (or removal) of tiled facades was appalling.
+The Portuguese historic and artistic tile heritage is therefore at risk and must be protected.

 2. WHO is implementing this project?

 The Portuguese Judiciary Police Museum possesses a collection of stolen historic tiles which have been recovered by the police but not returned to their owners because their origin remains unknown up to this day.
 Because Polícia Judiciária (PJ) has the exclusive competence for crimes related to works of art and cultural goods and the number of thefts of historic tiles rose significantly since the nineties, the PJ Museum decided to implement a crime prevention project against theft, traffic and vandalism of Portuguese historic and artistic tiles and launch a campaign for the protection and conservation of this cultural heritage.
 Name of the Project: “SOS AZULEJO”.

 In order to implement this project, the PJ sought the Partnership of several prestigious Portuguese organizations which embraced all thematic vectors of this problem, namely other police forces working on the field, institutions from the Ministries of Culture and Education (2 Universities) and a Municipalities Association.
 This Partnership made a global approach to this problem possible.

 – Universidade de Lisboa (UL) – Instituto de História de Arte (IHA) – Rede de Investigação em Azulejo (RIA)